escherize/tracks/README.md

 ;; => {:b [:one :zero]}
 ```

-Here we do something understandably and quickly:
+Here we do something weird, understandably and quickly:

 ```clojure
 (def deep-ways